pekoto-zz/MyNotes/ProblemRecognitionApproach.md

 ### Don't forget empty checks
 Check data structures are not empty before peek/poll.

+### Mistakes are overlooked if you  spot/fix them
+Again, being present is key because I’m coaching you the whole way.
+If nerves take hold—pause, deep breath and pay attention to where I’m directing you.
+Concentrate on solving only the problem posed but be prepared to mentally pivot and sanity check along the way.

+### Try backwards
+Does traversing the data backwards make things easier?

+### Linked list problems
+What would happen if you used a two pointer approach?

+### When dealing with trees...
+...think recursion.

+### Tracking min/max
+Do you need to keep a running track of a minimum or maximum value?
+Think heaps.
+In Java, `PriorityQueue` doesn't support remove in log n time.
+Instead you can use a `TreeMap` (Red-black tree implementation), which will keep track of the min or max in log n time, and also allow for log n removals.

+### Implementing maths operations
+If you have to reimplement a mathematical operation without using operators, you will probably have to use bit manipulation.
+Break down the basics of the operation to work out what is going on with the numbers, and then think about how you would replicate that using bitwise operators.

 ## Optimization Techniques
-1. Do you need an O(n) runtime?
+* Do you need an O(n) runtime?
 Forget about sorting.
 Can you store data in a map instead?
-2. Do you need to use O(1) space?
+* Do you need to use O(1) space?
 Does sorting the data help?
-3. Do you need an O(n) runtime and O(1) space?
+* Do you need an O(n) runtime and O(1) space?
 Then you probably need to mark the data in the original data structure somehow.
 For example, by setting it to negative.
 Remember, you can run through a data structure multiple times.
-4. Does traversing the data backwards make things easier?
-5. If it's a linked list problem, what would happen if you used a two pointer approach?
-6. If you're dealing with trees, think recursion.
-7. Do you need to keep a running track of a minimum or maximum value?
-Think heaps.
-In Java, `PriorityQueue` doesn't support remove in log n time.
-Instead you can use a `TreeMap` (Red-black tree implementation), which will keep track of the min or max in log n time, and also allow for log n removals.
-8. If you have to reimplement a mathematical operation without using operators, you will probably have to use bit manipulation.
-Break down the basics of the operation to work out what is going on with the numbers, and then think about how you would replicate that using bitwise operators.
-9. Are you dealing with a limited range of ints -- temperatures, numbers, etc.?
+* Are you dealing with a limited range of ints -- temperatures, numbers, etc.?
 Then you might be able to stick them in a fixed size array or map with counts or indexes.
 Then when you iterate that for each element you will still get a fixed-time runtime.

 ## String processing